 OCD is a disorder in which a person has uncontrollable recurring thoughts [obsessions] and behaviors [compulsions] they feel the urge to repeat excessively.
 Rather than anxiety, during their compulsions some people with OCD experience a feeling of disgust or something not being right.

 Nonetheless, anxiety can sometimes be a crucial factor in the development of OCD.
 For example, someone with OCD might have an intense anxiety that something bad will happen if they do not perform their compulsive behaviors such as switching a light switch on and off.

 Post-Traumatic Stress Disorder [PTSD]

 PTSD involves an extended period of extreme stress and fight-or-flight responses that occur repeatedly despite there being no stressor.
 Stimuli such as a car door slamming can trigger PTSD symptoms.
 Sometimes people develop PTSD after experiencing trauma such as sexual assault or nearly losing their lives.
 PTSD can also develop without any significant trauma, however.

 To be diagnosed with PTSD, adults must have several symptoms that demonstrate the illness’ impact.
 Anxiety is a common symptom as well.

 Anxiety is the Common Factor

-Even if not all mental health professionals consider these illnesses different types of anxiety disorders, anxiety is a significant factor in all of them.
-If you are looking for a professional to diagnose or treat you for one or more of these disorders, remember to address anxiety along with other issues.
+Even if not all mental health professionals consider these illnesses different types of DSM-V anxiety disorders, anxiety is the common factor in all of them.
+If you are looking for a professional to diagnose or treat you for one or more of these DSM-V anxiety disorders, remember to address anxiety along with other issues.